RELAX-PRO/dart-learning/day 7/README.md

 4. Includes comments explaining why each declaration was chosen.

 ---
-## 💡 Pro Tip:
+## **💡 Pro Tip**:
- Use const for values that never change and are known ahead of time — like math constants, UI layout values, or configuration flags.
-Use final when the value is fixed but only known during execution.
+**Use const for values that never change and are known ahead of time — like math constants, UI layout values, or configuration flags.
+Use final when the value is fixed but only known during execution.**